MA (Medieval Studies)

 Closing date: You are advised to apply early, which may result in an early offer; see the offer round dates

-In the first year, students take a year-long seminar (Sources and Resources), focusing on palaeography and manuscript studies, but also taking in auxiliary sciences such as diplomatic, heraldry and philology and including a teamwork, Internet-based project on a medieval library.
-All students also take Latin and one other language (no prior knowledge of these languages is required).
-Modules in Archaeology, History, and Literature complete Year One.
+All students take a year-long seminar (Sources and Resources) focusing on palaeography and manuscript studies, but also taking in auxiliary sciences such as diplomatic, heraldry and art history, and including a teamwork, internet-based project on a medieval scriptorium.

 Applications and selections